 Registration tuition and fee charges at Collin are calculated based on the number of hours of enrollment, the residency classification of the student as determined by the Admissions Office, and any lab or special fees associated with the course.

 Early Registration is the period form the first day of registration through the advertised early registration payment deadline.
 Funding for all charges on the account is due in full on or before the early registration payment deadline.
 Acceptable funding is payment in full, awarded and noted financial aid, verified third party funding, exemptions/waivers, a signed promissory note payment plan agreement, or a combination of the above.
-Students with any outstanding balances not funded in full may be dropped from all classes after the payment deadline.
+Students with any outstanding balances not funded in full may be dropped from all classes, including wait listed courses, after the payment deadline.

 Registration is complete only upon full payment of tuition.
 It is the student's responsibility to make payment by the applicable Payment Deadline.